Multi-objective optimization: Visualization in high-order multi-objective optimization problems

-There are two generic ideas on how to visualize the Pareto front in high-order multi-objective decision problems (problems with more than two objectives).
-One of them, which is applicable in the case of a relatively small number of objective points that represent the Pareto front, is based on using the visualization techniques developed in statistics (various diagrams, etc. – see the corresponding subsection below).
+There are two generic ideas for visualizing the Pareto front in high-order multi-objective decision problems (problems with more than two objectives).
+One of them, which is applicable in the case of a relatively small number of objective points that represent the Pareto front, is based on using the visualization techniques developed in statistics (various diagrams, etc.; see the corresponding subsection below).
 The second idea proposes the display of bi-objective cross-sections (slices) of the Pareto front.
 It was introduced by W.S.
 Meisel in 1973 who argued that such slices inform the decision maker on objective tradeoffs.
 The figures that display a series of bi-objective slices of the Pareto front for three-objective problems are known as the decision maps.
-They give a clear picture of tradeoffs between three criteria.
-Disadvantages of such an approach are related to two following facts.
-First, the computational procedures for constructing the bi-objective slices of the Pareto front are not stable since the Pareto front is usually not stable.
+They give a clear picture of tradeoffs between the three criteria.
+The disadvantages of such an approach are related to the following two facts.
+First, the computational procedures for constructing the Pareto front's bi-objective slices are unstable since the Pareto front is usually not stable.
 Secondly, it is applicable in the case of only three objectives.
-In the 1980s, the idea W.S.
-Meisel of implemented in a different form – in the form of the Interactive Decision Maps (IDM) technique.
-More recently N. Wesner proposed to use a combination of a Venn diagramm and multiple scatterplots views of the objective space for the exploration of the Pareto frontier and the selection of optimal solutions.
+In the 1980s, the idea of W.S.
+Meisel was implemented in a different form—in the form of the Interactive Decision Maps (IDM) technique.
+More recently, N. Wesner proposed using a combination of a Venn diagram and multiple scatterplots of the objective space to explore the Pareto frontier and select optimal solutions.